 Using my homemade bread flour blend, you can make these super-soft and tasty gluten-free flour tortillas to go with so many fillings.
 They can be eaten warm or cold.

-Best of all, they can easily be frozen and thawed quickly, so if you like the idea of having gluten-free flour tortillas on standby, double the recipe and make a stack for those rainy day moments.
+Best of all, they can easily be frozen and thawed quickly, so if you like the idea of having gluten-free flour tortillas on standby, double the recipe and make a stack for your future meals.

 How to eat flour tortillas: